 In the above example, we pass a dictionary containing (key, value) pairs instead of a tuple.
 Moreover, the key is placed in between the % and s, which gets replaced by its value later.
 Therefore, we do not need to remember the order.

 %s is an old method of formatting strings.
-Better techniques such as format() and f-strings have got introduced that are easier to use and provide more functionalities.
+Better techniques such as format() and f-strings have been introduced that are easier to use and provide more functionalities.